omab/python-social-auth/docs/backends/implementation.rst

 ``STATE_PARAMETER``
-    OAuth2 defines that an ``state`` parameter can be passed in order to validate the process, it's kinda a CSRF check to avoid man in the middle attacks.
-Some don't recognice it or don't return it which will making the auth process invalid, set this attribute as ``False`` in such case.
+    OAuth2 defines that an ``state`` parameter can be passed in order to validate the process, it's kind of a CSRF check to avoid man in the middle attacks.
+Some don't recognise it or don't return it which will make the auth process invalid.
+Set this attribute to ``False`` in that case.

 ``REDIRECT_STATE``
-    For those providers that don't recognice the ``state`` parameter, the app can add a ``redirect_state`` argument to the ``redirect_uri`` to mimic it.
+    For those providers that don't recognise the ``state`` parameter, the app can add a ``redirect_state`` argument to the ``redirect_uri`` to mimic it.
     Set this value to ``False`` if the provider likes to verify the ``redirect_uri`` value and this parameter invalidates that check.